-10) Complaint and Claims Appeal Process
+11) Complaint and Claims Appeal Process

 You have access to both a complaint process and an appeal process.
 Should you have a problem or question about Your Health Plan, the appropriate Plan Administrator's Member Services Department will assist you.
 Most problems and questions can be handled in this manner.
-Anthem is the Plan Administrator for Medical, Behavioral Health and Employee Assistance Program (EAP), Health and Wellness Programs and Outpatient Prescription Drug benefits.
-Delta Dental is the Plan Administrator for routine Dental services.
+Anthem is the Plan Administrator for Medical, Behavioral Health and Employee Assistance Program (EAP), Health and Wellness Programs and Outpatient Prescription Drug benefits and optional vision and hearing benefits.
+Delta Dental is the Plan Administrator for Nedical.